jorzel/hashnode/cmeflhz1r000202kycwebaysu.md

 We only hear from the survivors.

-Nassim Taleb calls this the "Casanova effect" in "The Black Swan."
+[Nassim Taleb calls this the "Casanova effect" in "The Black Swan"](https://www.amazon.com/Black-Swan-Improbable-Robustness-Fragility/dp/081297381X/).
 The legendary lover becomes famous for his conquests, but we never hear about all the times he struck out — or about all the other would-be Casanovas who tried the same techniques and failed.
 This survivorship bias leads us to focus on successful outcomes while completely ignoring the failures that were also part of the process.
 We get a skewed perception of what works because we only see the individuals or ventures that made it through — not the many who didn't.

 What's worse, we underestimate the influence of luck and context.
 We read success stories and try to copy their advice, forgetting that our situation is different and that context is crucial for success.